ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 After all dependencies were installed:

 1. Click on one of the pre-created boards, like *esp32-s3-devkit-1*.
-Or edit `platform.io` file, and add your own.
+Or edit `platformio.ini` file, and add your own.
 2. Click on *build*

 ![monitor_project][pio_monitor_project]